JordanRL/Fermat/docs/getting-started/using-factories.md

 !!! warning "Value Must Contain at Most One Fraction Bar '/'"
     If `$value` contains more than one fraction bar, which is assumed to be represented by the character `/`, an exception of type `Samsara\Exceptions\UsageError\IntegrityConstraint` is thrown.

-###### Numbers::makePi(?int $precision = null)
+###### Numbers::makePi(?int $scale = null)

-This factory method will return the number pi (π) as an instance of `ImmutableNumber` to the requested `$precision`.
-If no `$precision` is given, then the value is returned with a precision of 100.
-If a precision of 100 or less is requested, then the instance is constructed from the `Numbers::PI` constant.
-If a precision of greater than 100 is requested, then a call is made to `ConstantProvider::makePi()` which computes digits of pi using the most efficient computational method currently available.
+This factory method will return the number pi (π) as an instance of `ImmutableNumber` to the requested `$scale`.
+If no `$scale` is given, then the value is returned with a scale of 100.
+If a scale of 100 or less is requested, then the instance is constructed from the `Numbers::PI` constant.
+If a scale of greater than 100 is requested, then a call is made to `ConstantProvider::makePi()` which computes digits of pi using the most efficient computational method currently available.

-!!! warning "Precision Must Be Positive"
+!!! warning "Scale Must Be Positive"
-    If a precision of less than 1 is requested, an exception of type `Samsara\Exceptions\UsageError\IntegrityConstraint` is thrown.
+    If a scale of less than 1 is requested, an exception of type `Samsara\Exceptions\UsageError\IntegrityConstraint` is thrown.

-###### Numbers::makeTau(?int $precision = null)
+###### Numbers::makeTau(?int $scale = null)

-This factory method will return the number tau (τ) as an instance of `ImmutableNumber` to the requested `$precision`.
-If no `$precision` is given, then the value is returned with a precision of 100.
-If a precision of 100 or less is requested, then the instance is constructed from the `Numbers::TAU` constant.
-If a precision of greater than 100 is requested, then a call is made to `Numbers::makePi()` which uses the methods described above, after which the result is multiplied by 2.
+This factory method will return the number tau (τ) as an instance of `ImmutableNumber` to the requested `$scale`.
+If no `$scale` is given, then the value is returned with a scale of 100.
+If a scale of 100 or less is requested, then the instance is constructed from the `Numbers::TAU` constant.
+If a scale of greater than 100 is requested, then a call is made to `Numbers::makePi()` which uses the methods described above, after which the result is multiplied by 2.

-!!! warning "Precision Must Be Positive"
+!!! warning "Scale Must Be Positive"
-    If a precision of less than 1 is requested, an exception of type `Samsara\Exceptions\UsageError\IntegrityConstraint` is thrown.
+    If a scale of less than 1 is requested, an exception of type `Samsara\Exceptions\UsageError\IntegrityConstraint` is thrown.

-###### Numbers::make2Pi(?int $precision = null)
+###### Numbers::make2Pi(?int $scale = null)

 This factory method is an alias for `Numbers::makeTau()`.

-!!! warning "Precision Must Be Positive"
+!!! warning "Scale Must Be Positive"
-    If a precision of less than 1 is requested, an exception of type `Samsara\Exceptions\UsageError\IntegrityConstraint` is thrown.
+    If a scale of less than 1 is requested, an exception of type `Samsara\Exceptions\UsageError\IntegrityConstraint` is thrown.

-###### Numbers::makeE(?int $precision = null)
+###### Numbers::makeE(?int $scale = null)

-This factory method will return Euler's number (e) as an instance of `ImmutableNumber` to the requested `$precision`.
-If no `$precision` is given, then the value is returned with a precision of 100.
-If a precision of 100 or less is requested, then the instance is constructed from the `Numbers::E` constant.
-If a precision of greater than 100 is requested, then a call is made to `ConstantProvider::makeE()` which uses a fast converging series to calculate digits of e.
+This factory method will return Euler's number (e) as an instance of `ImmutableNumber` to the requested `$scale`.
+If no `$scale` is given, then the value is returned with a scale of 100.
+If a scale of 100 or less is requested, then the instance is constructed from the `Numbers::E` constant.
+If a scale of greater than 100 is requested, then a call is made to `ConstantProvider::makeE()` which uses a fast converging series to calculate digits of e.

-!!! warning "Precision Must Be Positive"
+!!! warning "Scale Must Be Positive"
-    If a precision of less than 1 is requested, an exception of type `Samsara\Exceptions\UsageError\IntegrityConstraint` is thrown.
+    If a scale of less than 1 is requested, an exception of type `Samsara\Exceptions\UsageError\IntegrityConstraint` is thrown.

-###### Numbers::makeGoldenRatio(?int $precision = null)
+###### Numbers::makeGoldenRatio(?int $scale = null)

-This factory method will return the golden ratio (φ) as an instance of `ImmutableNumber` to the requested `$precision`.
-If no `$precision` is given, then the value is returned with a precision of 100.
-If a precision of 100 or less is requested, then the instance is constructed from the `Numbers::GOLDEN_RATION` constant.
+This factory method will return the golden ratio (φ) as an instance of `ImmutableNumber` to the requested `$scale`.
+If no `$scale` is given, then the value is returned with a scale of 100.
+If a scale of 100 or less is requested, then the instance is constructed from the `Numbers::GOLDEN_RATION` constant.

-!!! warning "Precision Must Be 1-100"
+!!! warning "Scale Must Be 1-100"
-    If a precision of less than 1 or greater than 100 is requested, an exception of type `Samsara\Exceptions\UsageError\IntegrityConstraint` is thrown.
+    If a scale of less than 1 or greater than 100 is requested, an exception of type `Samsara\Exceptions\UsageError\IntegrityConstraint` is thrown.

-###### Numbers::makeNaturalLog10(?int $precision = null)
+###### Numbers::makeNaturalLog10(?int $scale = null)

-This factory method will return the natural log of 10 as an instance of `ImmutableNumber` to the requested `$precision`.
-If no `$precision` is given, then the value is returned with a precision of 100.
-If a precision of 100 or less is requested, then the instance is constructed from the `Numbers::LN_10` constant.
-If a precision of greater than 100 is requested, then an exception is thrown.
+This factory method will return the natural log of 10 as an instance of `ImmutableNumber` to the requested `$scale`.
+If no `$scale` is given, then the value is returned with a scale of 100.
+If a scale of 100 or less is requested, then the instance is constructed from the `Numbers::LN_10` constant.
+If a scale of greater than 100 is requested, then an exception is thrown.

-!!! warning "Precision Must Be 1-100"
+!!! warning "Scale Must Be 1-100"
-    If a precision of less than 1 or greater than 100 is requested, an exception of type `Samsara\Exceptions\UsageError\IntegrityConstraint` is thrown.
+    If a scale of less than 1 or greater than 100 is requested, an exception of type `Samsara\Exceptions\UsageError\IntegrityConstraint` is thrown.

-###### Numbers::makeOne(?int $precision = null)
+###### Numbers::makeOne(?int $scale = null)

-This factory method will return the natural log of 10 as an instance of `ImmutableNumber` with a value of `1` and a precision setting of `$precision`.
-If `$precision` is null, then the instance returned will have a precision of 100.
+This factory method will return the natural log of 10 as an instance of `ImmutableNumber` with a value of `1` and a scale setting of `$scale`.
+If `$scale` is null, then the instance returned will have a scale of 100.

-###### Numbers::makeZero(?int $precision = null)
+###### Numbers::makeZero(?int $scale = null)

-This factory method will return the natural log of 10 as an instance of `ImmutableNumber` with a value of `0` and a precision setting of `$precision`.
-If `$precision` is null, then the instance returned will have a precision of 100.
+This factory method will return the natural log of 10 as an instance of `ImmutableNumber` with a value of `0` and a scale setting of `$scale`.
+If `$scale` is null, then the instance returned will have a scale of 100.

 ### Static Methods